microsoft/reverse-proxy/docs/docfx/articles/config-files.md

         "MetaData" : { // List of key value pairs that can be used by custom extensions "MyName" : "MyValue"
         },
         "Transforms" : [ // List of transforms.
-See ./Transforms.html for more details
+See "Transforms" for more details {
-          {
             "RequestHeader": "MyHeader",
             "Set": "MyValue",